 Career Counselling for Teachers

-If you are applying for a teacher education program or the bachelor’s program in Economic and Business Education, you must include a document proving you have completed the Career Counselling for Teachers.
+If you are applying for a teacher education program or the bachelor’s program in Economic and Business Education, you must upload a document proving you have completed the Career Counselling for Teachers.

 Proof of language proficiency is required for the following bachelor's programs (further details are provided in the respective selection statutes):